 Invoke Restful API Call

 There are many ways to do it.
 Here's a list.

 Method 1 - JSON Tool

 The easiest, no-code approach is to make use of JSON Tool plugin itself.
 The JSON Tool itself is a Process Tool & Post Form Submission Processing Plugin.
-This means that we can invoke it from within a process flow or from submission of form.
+This means that we can invoke it from within a process flow or from the submission of the form.

 Method 2 - Bean Shell Code

 We can also write Bean Shell code.
-Here's a quick sample code to make http get call.
+Here's a quick sample code to make HTTP get call.

 We can execute this piece of code from various plugin types giving us the flexibility on where/when we want to invoke it.
 The only disadvantage compared to the former is that we need to maintain the custom coding ourselves instead of configuring through a plugin.
 These are the plugin types relevant to our solution to call the code from:-

 Method 3 - JSON Tool from Bean Shell Code